berybox/KEC/TUTORIAL.md

     ![alt text](./assets/tutorial_fig04.png "NCBI database search")

-    6. A zip file of the dataset will be downloaded to your computer
+    6. A `.ZIP` file of the dataset will be downloaded to your computer
     7. Clicking the downloaded zip file should open it in File Explorer.
 Then navigate to `ncbi_dataset` and `data`.
-You should see five directories, each containing a `FASTA` (`.fna` extension in this case) file with one of the assemblies
+You should see five directories, each containing a `FASTA` (`.FNA` extension in this case) file with one of the assemblies

     ![alt text](./assets/tutorial_fig05.png "Downloaded assemblies")

-    8. Navigate to the directory with a file that will be used as a master sequence (in this case `GCF_001908775.1` and copy the `FNA` file to the directory `master` in the base directory (i.e. `D:\Primer_design\master`)
+    8. Navigate to the directory with a file that will be used as a master sequence (in this case `GCF_001908775.1` and copy the `.FNA` file to the directory `master` in the base directory (i.e. `D:\Primer_design\master`)

     ![alt text](./assets/tutorial_fig06.png "Copy assembly")

-    9. Copy the other four assemblies to the `D:\Primer_design\pool` in the same way, so the directory `pool` will contain four `FNA` files
+    9. Copy the other four assemblies to the `D:\Primer_design\pool` in the same way, so the directory `pool` will contain four `.FNA` files

     ![alt text](./assets/tutorial_fig07.png "Pool directory content")

+    10. Repeat steps `3.i.` to `3.vi.` to obtain non-target assemblies and extract all FNA files to “D:\Primer_design\nontarget”.
+For this tutorial, we chose 41 assemblies from related xanthomonads and other related bacteria